 - Before controlling willows along a stream or river bank, suitable replacement species need to be established to stop erosion of the water course banks.

 - Mechanical control by dozing or crab grab systems are effective means of extracting mature trees from within the water course.
 Care must be used in order to stop bank erosion due to massive soil disturbance using this control technique.
+Root mass should be retained to limit erosion.

 N.B.
 Always check the herbicide label before use.